1. About CAF

 This may include the disclosure of your personal information to certain third parties, such as:

-third party union organisations, such as United Workers Union, who may forward personal information to relevant regulatory bodies; and
+(c) third party union organisations, such as United Voice, who may forward personal information to relevant regulatory bodies;

-regulatory bodies, such as the Fair Work Ombudsman.
+(d) regulatory bodies, such as the Fair Work Ombudsman; and

 CAF’s disclosures of your personal information to third parties are on a confidential basis or otherwise in accordance with law.
 CAF may also disclose your personal information with your consent or if disclosure is required or authorised by law.